 We Pack Drinks and Snacks.

 I don’t want to get stuck paying marked up prices for drinks and snacks, so I always bring plenty of both from home.
 Whenever a free food sample comes in the mail, or I manage to snag a free-after-coupon snack, I tuck it away for our trips.
 By the time our next adventure rolls around, I have all sorts of goodies to take with us, and it doesn’t cost me a cent.

 We also bring along water bottles, which we refill throughout the day.
 This ensures that we stay hydrated, and cuts down on the number of bottled waters that we have to buy.
 Though, we did discover that the street hustlers will haggle with you, if you try.
 We successfully negotiated down the price of water in Philadelphia and D.C.

 A couple of the places we visited on our trip (Colonial Williamsburg and Busch Gardens) had admission fees, but everything else we did was free.

 We took an awesome hour-long tour of Independence National Historic Park in Philadelphia, and it didn’t cost us a thing.
 They posted the tour on Facebook Live, so you can actually see it (and us) here:

-Posted by Friends of Independence National Historical Park on Monday, July 24, 2017
+Posted by Independence Historical Trust on Monday, July 24, 2017

 We’ve taken free tours like this in several cities.